PhilAlain/tac/parking.md

     Zenpark website
 </a>

 **Street parking**

 Street parking is possible, and you can pay using the PayByPhone app.
-The price is €8 for 2 hours (you can pay remotely while visiting Paris).
-The daily cost is €40.
+The price is €8 for 2 hours, but goes up the longer you stay.
+The price can also be prohibitive for SUVs.

 **Electric car**

-If you have an electric car, street parking is free, but with restrictions !
+If you have an electric car, street parking is free, but many restrictions apply !
 Please visit the paris website for details.

 <a href="https://maps.app.goo.gl/s9ykRs5zeyBarcKZ9" style="display:inline-block; padding:3px 5px; font-size:10px; color:#fff; background-color:#AAAAAA; text-align:center; text-decoration:none; border-radius:5px;">